 Total Hip Replacement

-- Mako Robotic-Arm Assisted Total Hip replacement is a surgical procedure intended for patients who suffer from non-inflammatory or inflammatory degenerative joint disease (DJD).
+Mako Robotic-Arm Assisted Total Hip Replacement is a surgical procedure intended for patients who suffer from non-inflammatory or inflammatory degenerative joint disease (DJD).
 Some forms of DJD include osteoarthritis (OA), post-traumatic arthritis, rheumatoid arthritis (RA), avascular necrosis (AVN) and hip dysplasia.

-It’s important to understand that the surgery is performed by an orthopaedic surgeon, who guides the robotic-arm.
-The Mako Robotic-Arm does not perform surgery, make decisions on its own, or move without the surgeon guiding it.
+It is important to understand that the surgery is performed by an orthopedic surgeon who guides the robotic-arm.
+The Mako Robotic-Arm does not perform surgery, make decisions on its own, or more without the surgeon guiding it.